Leah Dou

 Dou Jingtong (born 3 January 1997), also known as Leah Dou, is a Chinese singer-songwriter and actress.
-She is the daughter of Chinese singers Dou Wei and Faye Wong.
+She is the daughter of the singers Dou Wei and Faye Wong.

 Music career

 Dou first contributed her voice to her mother's song "童" (Tong) when she was 1 year old.

 In 2011, Dou formed her first band and became the lead singer.
 In 2012, she released her first song "With You".
 In 2013, she launched second personal original single "On the Beach", in the same year, she released third personal original single "Blue Flamingo".
 She debuted in 2015 in a performance in Tokyo.
 Later in Clockenflap 2015, she debuted in Hong Kong.
 She released her first single River Run on December 11, 2015, selling 25,000 copies on QQ Music in three days.
 Her second single Brother was released in 2016 for a Chinese Shu Uemura campaign.
 Both songs were included on her first album, Stone Café released on April 22, 2016.
 Same year, she won the QQ New Female Artist Of The Year.

 Dou released her second album Kids Only in September 2017 and her third album Spring Outing in April 2023.
 In 2024, she embarked on her first tour Out of the Loop (狀況外) in Shanghai, with future shows scheduled in Taiwan, North America, and Singapore.
 Her mother Faye Wong attended her Beijing show where Dou covered Wong's song "You Are Happy So I Am Happy" (你快樂所以我快樂).

 On July 11, 2025, Dou released her first duet with her mother, "You Are Also Here" (你也在这里), as the theme song of the web series Her Way of Survival, in which Dou stars.